 - Shared-Storage AP

-Starting from V4.3.5 BP2, you can deploy OceanBase Database in the Shared-Storage AP form to handle AP workloads.
+Starting from V4.3.5 BP2, OceanBase Database in the Shared-Storage deployment mode can be used for AP workloads.
 The Shared-Storage AP form supports key AP features in the Shared-Nothing deployment mode, such as columnar tables, incremental direct load, materialized views, full-text indexes, and multi-value indexes.
-The I/O read method in the Shared-Storage form has been optimized.
-We recommend that you use the Shared-Storage AP form for AP workloads that have data cold/warm characteristics and want to reduce storage costs.
+It also optimizes the I/O read method in the Shared-Storage deployment mode.
+The Shared-Storage AP form is recommended for AP workloads with data cold-warm characteristics that aim to reduce storage costs.

 Feature enhancements